Want to clean yellow pillows? Here’s how to make pillows white again, with EASY steps for 9 ways & a video to whiten pillows without bleach.

 Another great way to dry pillows is to hang them up outside on a warm day.
 They’ll dry while getting whiter, thanks to the bleaching effect the sun has on wet pillows.

-Best Ways To Whiten Yellow Pillows
+How To Whiten Pillows

 Before following any of these methods, check the care instructions provided with your pillows.
 Some pillows cannot be washed in a washing machine.
 And, some higher-end pillows require dry cleaning.